Subaru Sambar: Fifth generation (1990–1999)

-Sixth generation (1999-2012)
+Sixth generation (1999–2012)

-The sixth generation was available for purchase May 2, 1999, and in 1998 kei class vehicle size regulations allowed for an increase in body size.
+The sixth generation was available for purchase in February 1999.
+It was redesigned as from 1998, kei class vehicle size regulations allowed for an increase in body size.
 The 4WD Dias is now only offered with a 3-speed automatic transmission, with the supercharger optioned engine power output increased to 58 PS.
-Carburetors are no longer used on the current version of the Subaru EN engine for the entire product line, and the EF engine is no longer manufactured.
+Carburetors are no longer used on the Subaru EN engine for the entire product line, and the EF engine was no longer manufactured.
+Initially, the naturally aspirated models received single-point fuel injection (EGi); this was replaced with a multi-point system in August 2001.
+Power increased accordingly, up from 46 to 48 PS.

 To address safety concerns with side impact resistance, on 1 October 1998 the width restriction for kei vehicles was increased to 1480 mm and the sixth generation Sambar was widened accordingly.
+The Sambar was facelifted in September 2002, November 2005, and again in September 2009.

 July 18, 2008, items that were included were dual front passenger airbags, power sliding rear doors, power windows, and leather interior on upper trim level models.

-Seventh generation (2009-2014)
+Seventh generation (2009–2014)

-On June 26 2007 an article appeared in the Japanese newspaper Nikkan Kogyo Shimbun, claiming that due to the investment by Toyota in Fuji Heavy Industries, the parent company of Subaru, all production of kei class vehicles made by Subaru would end and be replaced by Toyota-owned Daihatsu models rebadged as Subarus.
+On June 26, 2007, an article appeared in the Japanese newspaper Nikkan Kogyo Shimbun, claiming that due to the investment by Toyota in Fuji Heavy Industries, the parent company of Subaru, all production of kei class vehicles made by Subaru would end and be replaced by Toyota-owned Daihatsu models rebadged as Subarus.
 This would allow Subaru to focus on their core business of four-wheel-drive family cars with horizontally opposed engines; kei car sales are almost entirely limited to the domestic Japanese market and were not cost effective for such a small manufacturer.

-In September 2009, the passenger version of the Sambar introduced as the Subaru Dias Wagon, a rebadged version of the Daihatsu Atrai van.
+In September 2009, the passenger version of the Sambar was introduced as the Subaru Dias Wagon, a rebadged version of the Daihatsu Atrai van.
 The seventh generation of the Sambar truck was later introduced to Japan on April 2, 2012 as a badge engineered Daihatsu Hijet Van/Truck, but the passenger variant (Dias Wagon) had already been produced since 2009.
-This is the first time the Sambar is a semi-cabover vehicle, the engine was installed in the front of the vehicle, between the front passengers, and driven by the rear wheels, and continuing to offer on demand four-wheel-drive.
+This is the first time the Sambar is a semi-cabover vehicle, the engine was installed in the front of the vehicle, between the front passengers, and driving the rear wheels, while continuing to offer on demand four-wheel-drive.
 In 2014, the Sambar truck was discontinued and updated to S500 Hijet generation, while the Sambar van/Dias Wagon stayed on the S321 platform.

-Eighth generation (2014-present)
+Eighth generation (2014–present)

 The eighth-generation Sambar Truck was introduced in Japan on September 2, 2014 as a rebadged tenth-generation Daihatsu Hijet Truck.

 The eighth-generation Sambar Van was introduced in Japan in January 2022 as a rebadged eleventh-generation Daihatsu Hijet Cargo, which is built on the DNGA platform.
 The Dias Wagon passenger van was renamed to Sambar Dias.